 Recognize that cancer can change relationships.
 Sometimes they need to be rebuilt and that takes time.

-- Give yourself and others space to sort through feelings
+- Give yourself and others space to sort through their own feelings

-- Be honest and open about how you’re feeling, and encourage family and friends to do the same
+- Be honest and open about how you’re feeling, and encourage them to do the same

 - If you still need help and support, ask for it

 - Connect with other survivors so you can express your feelings openly